Chris Sullivan joined the Kyle House Group in January 2015 and brings over a decade of experience in government and the private sector.

 During his time on the Senate Foreign Relations Committee, Chris drafted a number of bipartisan bills that were signed into law, including the U.S.-Israel Enhanced Security Cooperation Act of 2012 and the Kate Puzey Peace Corps Volunteer Protection Act of 2011, which precipitated some of the most sweeping reforms of the Peace Corps since its inception in 1961.

 In addition to his work with the Senate Foreign Relations Committee, Chris also served as Minority Staff Director on the Senate Finance Subcommittee on International Trade, Customs, and Global Competitiveness where he worked closely with key Administration officials, Members of Congress and their staff, foreign officials, and representatives of the private sector on ongoing trade negotiations such as the Trans-Pacific Partnership (TPP), the Transatlantic Trade and Investment Partnership (T-TIP) and the Trade in Services Agreement (TISA) to advance the U.S. trade agenda.

-Chris attended the University of Georgia’s School of Public and International Affairs and the Zanvyl Krieger School of Arts and Sciences at the Johns Hopkins University.
+Chris attended the University of Georgia’s School of Public and International Affairs and currently attends the Zanvyl Krieger School of Arts and Sciences at the Johns Hopkins University.
 Chris is a native of Marietta, Georgia, and recently served as President of the Georgia State Society of Washington, DC.
-Chris currently resides in Washington, DC.
+Chris currently resides in Alexandria, Virginia with his wife Taylor.